pixelastic/videogames.pixelastic.com/README.md

 `assets.pixelastic.com`, a server I own.

 Whenever I want to add screenshots of a new game, I first need to create a new `videogames-assets-*` repository.
-I create a new private repo, then copy-paste file structure from another asset repository.
+I can use https://github.com/pixelastic/videogames-assets-TEMPLATE as a template to create the new one.

 I have a `videogames-helper` module that helps in generating the manifest, uploading the assets and releasing the asset module.